 Skull Morphometry

 Skull Length and Width: The skull length increased significantly from approximately 10 cm at one month to around 32 cm by three years of age.
 This notable growth in both length and width indicates a doubling of width, demonstrating a pattern of elongation typical of mesocephalic breeds.
-The data reflects the morphological changes that occur as the animal matures, highlighting the distinct growth patterns associated with this category of skull shape.
-These developments are essential for understanding the growth trajectories in specific breeds characterized by their mesocephalic skull structure, providing valuable insights into their developmental biology over time.
+The data reflect the morphological changes that occur as the animal matures, highlighting the distinct growth patterns associated with this category of skull shape.
+These developments are essential for understanding the growth trajectories in specific breeds characterised by their mesocephalic skull structure, providing valuable insights into their developmental biology over time.

 Cranial Length and Width: As individuals age, the cranial index, calculated by dividing the width by the length and multiplying by 100, tends to decrease.
 This change reflects a natural elongation of the braincase, which is a common characteristic observed during development.
 This alteration in cranial shape signifies the ongoing transformations that occur as a person matures.
 In essence, the gradual decline in the cranial index highlights how braincase dimensions can evolve over time, showcasing an important aspect of human growth and anatomical change throughout different life stages.
 Understanding these transformations can provide useful insights into cranial morphology.

-Facial and Jaw Lengths: The jaw length experienced a remarkable increase of six times, growing from approximately 5 centimeters to around 29 centimeters.
+Facial and Jaw Lengths: The jaw length experienced a remarkable increase of six times, growing from approximately 5 centimetres to around 29 centimetres.
 This significant change underscores the pronounced growth of the mandible, which plays a crucial role in the animal's ability to effectively chew and process food.
-Such adaptations are essential for survival, particularly in natural habitats where availability and types of food can vary greatly.
+Such adaptations are essential for survival, particularly in natural habitats where the availability and types of food can vary greatly.
 Enhanced mandibular development not only facilitates better mastication but also supports the overall nutritional needs of free-ranging species, allowing them to thrive in their respective environments.
-This evolutionary trait emphasizes the importance of functional morphology in animals.
+This evolutionary trait emphasises the importance of functional morphology in animals.

 Prosthion, Nasion, Bregma: The observed values exhibited a consistent linear increase, which aligns with the elongation of the craniofacial structure and the expansion of the skull base.
 This growth pattern supports the notion of enhanced sensory development.
 As the craniofacial area elongates, it facilitates the adaptation and progression of sensory capabilities, indicating a positive correlation between structural changes in the skull and sensory improvements.
-Such developments are crucial, as they not only reflect physical growth but also imply an underlying evolutionary mechanism aimed at optimizing sensory functions that are vital for interaction with the surrounding environment.
+Such developments are crucial, as they not only reflect physical growth but also imply an underlying evolutionary mechanism aimed at optimising sensory functions that are vital for interaction with the surrounding environment.

 Table 2.
 Mean ± SE of skull morphometry in Indian Pariah dogs